Peter was one of the first people I got to

 when I offered to lend him a novel about a young woman in ancient Greece,

 whose history I knew was one of his passions.
-Late that afternoon I took a
+Late that afternoon I took

 minibus home, alighting by the postbox in Sha Wan Drive.
 As I waited to